jwitrick/jwitrick.github.io/_posts/2014-11-26-How-To-Start-Looking-at-configuration-management.markdown

+---
+layout: post
+title:  "How to start looking at configuration management"
+date:   2014-11-26 12:01:14
+categories: jekyll update
+---

 How to start looking at configuration management

 I wanted to take a few minutes to discuss how to get started with configuration management, and some thing’s to keep in mind when thinking about it.